Integrated Shape-Force Estimation for Continuum Robots: A Virtual-Work and Polynomial-Curvature Framework: Estimation framework formulation

 \subsection{Polynomial Curvature-based Shape Space}

-Unlike the constant curvature assumption, a more precise kinematics-based representation of the shape is polynomial curvature kinematics \cite{wang2019geometric,cheng2022orientation,zhang2024stochasticadaptiveestimationpolynomial}.
+Let \(L\) be the physical length of the continuum segment, and let \(l \in [0, L]\) denote the local arclength measured from the instrument’s base.
+We define the normalized arclength as \(s = \frac{l}{L}\), ensuring \(s \in [0,1]\).
+We assume that the backbone deforms within a single bending plane, without torsion or out-of-plane deflection.
+The orientation of this plane may rotate about the base frame depending on the actuation pattern. \editcomment{Here, "planar bending" does not mean that the backbone is restricted to a fixed plane in the workspace.
+The bending-plane angle $\delta$ is part of the shape state and rotates with the actuation pattern, allowing the robot to bend toward different directions in 3D space.
+The current model captures this primary bending behavior, while torsion and general out-of-plane deformation are intentionally excluded.}{R1-M2,R2-C2} Unlike the constant curvature assumption, a more precise kinematics-based representation of the shape is polynomial curvature kinematics \cite{wang2019geometric,cheng2022orientation,11268969}.
 Polynomial curvature kinematics represent the curvature distribution along the arclength of the continuum instrument as a polynomial function.
 A $j^{th}$ order polynomial model is given by: